-SAHPRA launched an online medicines directory for South African consumers and healthcare professionals.
-The online medicines directory will include, as phase one, all over-the-counter (OTC) Schedule 0, 1 and 2 registered SAHPRA-approved medicines.
+It is important to mention that SAHPRA has launched an online medicines directory for South African consumers and healthcare professionals.
+The directory includes all over-the-counter (OTC) Schedule 0, 1 and 2 registered SAHPRA-approved medicines as phase one.
 These medicines are all available for purchase from a pharmacy without a doctor's prescription.
+Positive feedback has been received from the public on the effectiveness of such a system.